-- (a) undertake Display Screen Equipment (DSE) risk assessments (on STAN) follow up any actions required in conjunction with line managers; - (b) assist managers as required in completing work activity risk assessments for all activities in their directorate/service area (to be reviewed annually or sooner if appropriate); - (c) assign coordinators to undertake two inspections of work areas per year including satellite sites, or in line with complaints, and record findings;(if applicable) - (d) advise the Corporate Health and Safety Officer of any health and safety related training needs within the directorate/service area (beyond job specific requirements); - (e) assist managers in keeping and maintaining a departmental health and safety file including but not limited to: - o risk assessments - training records - inspection reports and monitoring records - contractor documents - $\circ \ \ \, \text{issue of PPE}$ - DSE assessments - Ladder register - (f) assist managers in completing an annual health and safety report; - (g) attend quarterly health and safety meetings and the bi-annual safety committee meetings; - (h) liaise with managers to request and maintain records of contractors' health and safety policies and risk assessments; - (i) act as first point of contact for health and safety enquiries within the department and report to the appropriate person/body; - (j) as required seek advice and guidance from the Corporate Health and Safety Officer based within Community and Place Delivery team regarding health and safety issues; - (k) ensure that all accidents and near misses both in the Council offices and any satellite sites are reported in line with the Council's Accident reporting procedures; - (I) escalate any health and safety related issues to their line manager or Strategic Director - (m) to make representation to management in respect to health, safety and welfare issues affecting employees; - (n) investigate accidents, hazards and dangerous occurrences; - (o) promote a positive health, safety and welfare culture.
+- (a) assist service managers or line managers to undertake Display Screen Equipment (DSE) risk assessments one to one especially for casual staff not on STAN. - (b) assist managers as required in completing work activity risk assessments for all activities in their directorate/service area (to be reviewed annually or sooner if appropriate); - (c) assign coordinators to undertake two inspections of work areas per year including satellite sites, or in line with complaints, and record findings; (if applicable) - (d) assist service managers in keeping and maintaining a departmental health and safety file including but not limited to: - risk assessments - training records - inspection reports and monitoring records - contractor documents - PPE issue records. - DSE assessments - Ladder register - COSHH - (e) assist the service managers in completing an annual departmental health and safety report in a timely manner; - (f) attend safety coordinators meeting as least twice a year, and if delegated representative, attend the safety committee meeting twice a year. - (g) assist managers with contractors' responsibilities to maintain records of contractors' health and safety policies and risk assessments in the departmental file. - (h) act as first point of contact for health and safety enquiries within the department and report to the appropriate person; - (i) as required seek advice and guidance from the corporate health and safety officer in Community and Place Delivery regarding health and safety issues; - (j) ensure that all accidents and near misses both in the Council offices and any satellite sites are reported in line with the Council's Accident reporting procedures; - (k) escalate any health and safety related issues to their line managers or Service managers - (I) promote a positive welfare and health and safety culture.

-Property and Asset Management /Housing Asset Management
+Property/ Building Infrastructure and Asset Management /Housing Asset Management

-This covers officers who have as part or all their role the management of Council property (including equipment and land).
+This covers officers who have as part of their role the management of Council property (including equipment and land).
 They must:

-- (a) ensure all statutory inspections, servicing, maintenance and testing of Council buildings, plant and equipment is carried out in line with legislative requirements and are documented; - (b) arrange for bi-annual inspections of the work areas, ensure the recommendations are implemented and documented; - (c) report building defects to the Building and Facilities Surveyor, or appropriate Housing Surveyor; - (d) be the responsible person for advising on and organising building repairs and compliance measures such as those relating to asbestos and legionella;
+- ensure all statutory inspections, servicing, maintenance and testing of Council buildings, plant and equipment is carried out in line with legislative requirements and are documented; - (b) arrange for bi-annual inspections of the work areas, ensure the recommendations are implemented and documented; - (c) report building defects to the Building and Facilities Surveyor, or appropriate Housing Surveyor; - (d) be the responsible person for advising on and organising building repairs and compliance measures such as those relating to asbestos and legionella;